-These 6 core principles are embedded within the school's safeguarding arrangements; underpin the school's safeguarding policies, procedures and systems; and pervade the whole school approach to safeguarding at Harbinger Primary school.
+These 6 core principles are embedded within the school's safeguarding arrangements; underpin the school's safeguarding policies, procedures and systems; and pervade the whole school approach to safeguarding at Harbinger Primary School.

-2. PURPOSE OF POLICY
+PURPOSE OF POLICY

-- To provide all staff with key information to enable them to identify safeguarding concerns and know what action to take in response. - To ensure consistent good practice throughout the school. - To demonstrate the school's commitment to safeguarding to the whole school community: pupils, parents/carers and other partners.
+- To ensure all pupils on the school roll are effectively safeguarded including those pupils in Alternative Provision placements. - To provide all staff with key information to enable them to identify safeguarding concerns and know what action to take in response. - To ensure consistent good practice throughout the school. - To demonstrate the school's commitment to safeguarding to the whole school community: pupils, parents/carers and other partners.